-'Spiderman' hailed hero after rescuing child dangling from Paris balcony
+'Spiderman' granted French citizenship after rescuing child from Paris balcony

 "I like children, I would have hated to see him getting hurt in front of me.
 I ran and I looked for solutions to save him and thank God I scaled the front of the building to the balcony," he said.

 The video shows neighbors on an adjoining balcony struggling to pull the child to safety.

-French President Emmanuel Macron joined a chorus of French leaders congratulating the young migrant, according to BFM TV.

-The French leader has invited him to the Elysee Palace on Monday to personally thank him.
+According to judicial sources, the child's father was out shopping when the incident occurred.
+He has been taken into custody and was due to appear in front of a judge on Monday morning.

 Paris Mayor Anne Hidalgo said on her official Twitter on Sunday she had called Gassama to thank him, congratulating the Malian migrant on his act of bravery.